good-gis/good-gis/ReadMe.md

 I'm a developer based in Russia, and I'm passionate about crafting digital experiences.

 - Check out my [website](https://gis-glushkov.sourcecraft.site/profile/) to learn more about me.
-- Explore my [writings](https://good-gis.github.io/) where I share insights and learnings.
+- Explore my [writings](https://good-gis.github.io/) where I share insights and learnings - also available on [dzen](https://dzen.ru/id/6a536605f99a71685779870e?share_to=link)

 ## 📦 Toolbox